tfherbert/buildovsnsh/README.md

 These scripts build OVS with DPDK RPM with NSH/VTEP/vxLAN patches.

-Components used to build these RPM.
+Components used to build these RPMs.
 -------------------------------------------------------------

 Version 1.0